brenodega28/django-easy-channels/README.md

 ## Adding to Route

-This JSONWebSocket can be added to Django Channels route in the same way of the original consumers.
+This JSONConsumer can be added to Django Channels route in the same way of the original consumers.

 ```python
 from django.urls import re_path